spear-sim/spear/docs/importing_and_exporting_assets.md

 python tools/configure_editor_python_env.py --unreal_engine_dir path/to/UE_5.2
 ```

-Any pipeline stage that needs to access the Unreal Editor must be executed using our `run_editor_script.py` tool, which runs a user-specified Python program from within the Unreal Editor's Python environment.
-Our `run_editor_script.py` tool consumes `--script` and `--unreal_engine_dir`, and forwards all other arguments directly to the user's program.
-All paths that are passed as arguments to `run_editor_script.py` must be absolute.
+Any pipeline stage that needs to access the Unreal Editor must be executed using our `run_editor_script.py` tool, which runs a user-specified program (specified by `--script`) from within the Unreal Editor's Python environment.
+Our `run_editor_script.py` tool consumes `--script` and `--unreal_engine_dir`, and forwards all other arguments directly to `--script`. `--script` must be relative to `spear/pipeline` or absolute.
+Any path arguments that are forwarded to `--script` must be absolute.

 ## Debug visualization tools